dgovor/Sign-Language-Translator/README.md

 ## Real Time Predictions

-On this step the Neural Network is ready to apply everything it has learnt to the real-world problem.
-[MediaPipe Holistic](https://google.github.io/mediapipe/solutions/holistic) pipeline processes every frame captured by a videocamera and extracts hands' landmarks.
-Every new frame the scripts appends the landmarks to the previous ones until it reaches the length 10.
+In this step, the Neural Network is ready to apply everything it has learned to the real-world problem.
+[MediaPipe Holistic](https://google.github.io/mediapipe/solutions/holistic) pipeline processes every frame captured by a video camera and extracts hands' landmarks.
+Every new frame the script appends the landmarks to the previous ones until it reaches the length 10.
 Once 10 frames are processed and the corresponding landmarks are grouped together, the script converts the list with all the landmarks into an array and passes this array to the trained Neural Network so it can predict the sign of the user's hands.
+The prediction is then appended to the sentence list initialized earlier and the first word of the sentence is capitalized.
+Once the user finished recording the sentence they can press "Enter" to perform a grammar check and correction.
+If the user is not satisfied with the result they can press the "Spacebar" to reset the lists and start over.

 ## Conclusion

-By combining advanced machine learning techniques and real-time hand tracking, Sign-Language-Translator empowers individuals to bridge the communication gap between ASL gestures and text, facilitating effective communication for the deaf and hearing-impaired.
+By combining advanced machine learning techniques and real-time hand tracking, Sign-Language-Translator empowers individuals to bridge the communication gap between sign language gestures and text, facilitating effective communication for the deaf and hearing-impaired.